danjuan-77/Kimi-Audio/finetune_codes/README.md

 # Note

-In this example, we support the ASR task.
-For other task such as speech conversation or text-to-speech, you might need to change the `tokenize_message` function in `finetune_codes/datasets.py`.
+In this example, we support the ASR task and speech-to-speech task.
+For other tasks such as speech conversation or text-to-speech with text prompts, you might need to change the `tokenize_message` function in `finetune_codes/datasets.py`.

+For speech-to-speech tasks, make sure to:
+1. Prepare your data in the format shown above with `task_type: "speech2speech"`
+2. Ensure both input and output audio files are accessible at the specified paths
+3. Run the semantic code extraction on both input and output audio files

 The hyper-parameters in `finetune_codes/finetune_ds.sh` should be tuned in new task because of the differences in task and dataset size.